liveforensics/Pdb-Magician/README.md

 I've also parsed out the Public Symbols which include the constants and the function addresses, plus I've parsed the enums.

-There are essentially 2 functions
+There are essentially 3 functions

 * RetrieveSymbolFile
 * ParseSymbolFile
+* ParseAllSymbols

 RetrieveSymbolFile takes the pdb filename and the guid age and will retrieve the PDB symbol file from the Microsoft Symbol Server.

+'''CS
+function = new thing()
+'''

-ParseSymbolFile will then turn that PDB Symbol file into a C# class library.
+ParseSymbolFile will then turn that PDB Symbol file into a C# class library containing structures that you've selected.

+ParseAllSymbols just converts all the structures it can find.

 Use the test harness to see how to call the library.